Report editions

 This release

-AIHW (2015) The health and welfare of Australia’s Aboriginal and Torres Strait Islander peoples: 2015, AIHW, Australian Government, accessed 13 September 2024. doi:10.25816/5ebcbd26fa7e4
+AIHW (2015) The health and welfare of Australia’s Aboriginal and Torres Strait Islander peoples: 2015, AIHW, Australian Government, accessed 7 June 2026, doi:10.25816/5ebcbd26fa7e4.

-PDF | 12.2Mb
+PDF | 12.2MB

 The health and welfare of Australia’s Aboriginal and Torres Strait Islander peoples 2015 is the eighth in a series of reports that provide a comprehensive statistical picture of a range of topics considered important for improving the health and wellbeing of Indigenous people.
 The report presents up-to-date statistics, as well as trend information.
 It examines differences between Indigenous and non-Indigenous Australians, as well as differences by factors such as age, sex and, in particular remoteness.